An astonishing display

 An enigma is born.
 Basit Ali made his debut for Pakistan in the unofficial world championship duel with West Indies in 1992-93, and looked a class act as the rest of the batsmen surrendered lamely to Curtly Ambrose, Courtney Walsh and Ian Bishop.
 But as so often happens with Pakistani prodigies, his star faded quickly.

-Having suffered humiliating defeats by England and New Zealand in the previous four months, Australia heralded a new era by giving debuts to Merv Hughes, Geoff Marsh and Bruce Reid in the first Test against India.
+Having suffered humiliating defeats at the hands of England and New Zealand in the previous four months, Australia heralded a new era by giving debuts to Merv Hughes, Geoff Marsh and Bruce Reid in the first Test against India.
 All three would play key roles in the rebirth of Australian cricket, as would one Steve Waugh, who took his bow in the next match.
 The match was a dull, high-scoring draw on a typical Adelaide shirtfront, notable mainly for Sunil Gavaskar becoming the first man to reach 9000 Test runs in the course of a grand, unbeaten 166.

 Greg Chappell, batting at No. 7, marked his Test debut with a glorious 108 in the drawn second Test between Australia and England in Perth.
 There were also tons for Brian Luckhurst, in his second Test, John Edrich and Ian Redpath, while Bill Lawry reached 5000 Test runs in the second innings.

 Birth of Corey Anderson, best known for scoring what was then the fastest ODI century, off 36 balls, against West Indies in 2014.
 Anderson belted 14 sixes and six fours in his unbeaten 131, off 47 balls, in the rain-reduced game in Queenstown.
-He held the record for just over a year, before AB de Villiers' 31-ball special.
+He held the record for just over a year, before AB de Villiers' produced a 31-ball special.
 A useful left-arm seamer, Anderson was earmarked as a promising allrounder at Under-19 level.
 He scored his first Test century, against Bangladesh, on his maiden international tour in 2013.

 © ESPN Sports Media Ltd.